The objectives of the Tauranga Eastern Link project are to:

 - Approximately 300,000 native plants to be planted.

-Construction of the Tauranga Eastern Link starts in 2010 and it is expected to take five to six years, depending on soil and weather conditions.
-All going well, it will be open to traffic in 2016.
+Construction of the Tauranga Eastern Link started in 2010 and it is expected to take five years, depending on soil and weather conditions.
+All going well, it will be open to traffic in late 2015.